 Onset of symptoms and signs may be relatively abrupt or more gradual.
 Patients may be minimally affected or profoundly disabled with limited ability to function while upright.

-In addition, many cases are associated with calcified discs and bone spurs of the spine that can tear the dura on the front side of the spinal cord.
+Also, many cases are associated with calcified discs and bone spurs of the spine that can tear the dura on the front side of the spinal cord.

-CSF leaks that occur spontaneously in the head (base of skull) are not causally associated with intracranial hypotension.
+CSF leaks that occur spontaneously in the head (base of the skull) are not causally associated with intracranial hypotension.

 S – subdural fluid collections

 E – enhancement of the meninges (layers around the brain)